-Lapierre chose the Fort William World Cup to show off their new downhill bike to collected throng of photographers and reporters.
-Midge bites aside the conversation was oiled by a free beer and we awaited Nico Vouilloz to unveil the bike and talk us through it’s development.
+Lapierre chose the Fort William World Cup to show off the new Lapierre Team DH bike to the collected throng of photographers and reporters.
+Midge bites aside the conversation was oiled by a free beer and we awaited Nico Vouilloz to unveil the bike and talk us through its development.

 If there was one person who can get things right when developing a new bike then it’s Nico, he has worked with the team to develop a bike that will grow and be moulded into it’s perfect form over the next race season or two.

 That’s the only time you are going to hear the word mould uttered here, Lapierre have stuck with aluminium.
 Although confident of their Enduro and Trail bikes being popped from a mould the development principle Nico has put in place is only really viable in the non-ferrous.

 The idea behind this bike is that the team will be able to change and develop it and refine each part of it before Lapierre think about investing in a carbon version.
 The focus for the French brand is their race team and doing the best for them.
 Changing the geometry chart will come about through time and race testing.
 Lapierre have a range of different heights on their team, Emmeline Ragot is 5’2″ and will be riding a small prototype at this weekend’s race.
 Sam Blenkinsop and Loic Bruni are at the other end of the scale, 6′ and 5’11″ respectively with Loris Vergier in the middle at 5’9″.
 This isn’t going to cater for the tallest of rider

 Adjustability will come in the form of headset cups, different linkage options and dropouts that will alter the length of the back end.
 Production bikes will only get an adjustable head angle but the refinements the team make using their bespoke parts over the coming season will be used to alter the production bikes.